prdoyle/bosk/docs/USERS.md

 (such as a nonexistent field of an object) results in an `InvalidTypeException`.

 Two `Reference` objects are considered equal if they have the same path and the same root type.
-In particular, references from two different bosks can be equal.
+In particular, references from two different bosks can be equal, despite their `value()` methods returning different objects.

 #### Node types